-2020/21 Investment Management Expenses:
+2022/23 Investment Management Expenses:

-- Corporate Bonds the fees shown in 2020/21 were for residual fees related to the Fund's previous segregated investments with a corporate bond manager.
-As the Fund no longer holds any segregated investments in corporate bonds, there are no such costs in 2021/22. - BCPP asset pool the 2021/22 fees represent a full year's cost for both the internally managed UK Equity fund and the externally managed Global Equity Alpha fund, together with part year costs for both the internally managed Overseas Developed Equity fund and the externally managed Multi Asset Credit fund.
-In addition, there are the annual charges from the pool in relation to the operational and governance costs and ongoing development of the company and related investment management projects to increase capacity. - Alternatives The objective of the Fund's strategic investment allocation to alternatives is to select a portfolio of alternative assets, such as infrastructure and private equity, which aids cash flow and increases diversification and stability.
+- BCPP asset pool the 2022/23 fees represent a full year's cost for the pooled Equity funds and the pooled Multi Asset Credit fund.
+In addition, there are the annual charges from the pool in relation to the operational and governance costs and ongoing development of the company and related investment management projects to increase capacity. - Private Markets The objective of the Fund's strategic investment allocation to private markets is to select a portfolio of private market assets which aids cash flow and increases diversification and stability.
 The growth in the portfolio values together with additional investments into private market funds has led to increased management fees.

-Total management fees on investments in alternatives was $\pounds$ 7.775m in 2021/22 which was a moderate increase on the previous year ( $\pounds$ 7.453m in 2020/21).
-There was a decrease in the value of performance fees paid, from $\pounds$ 5.719m in 2020/21 to $\pounds$ 3.386m in 2021/22 however it is recognised levels of these fees are not consistent year on year, as the performance varies and is specific to each investment.
+Total management fees on investments in private markets was $\pounds$ 7.808m in 2022/23 which was a moderate increase on the previous year ( $\pounds$ 7.775m in 2021/22).
+There was an increase in the value of performance fees paid, from $\pounds$ 3.386m in 2021/22 to $\pounds$ 4.016m in 2022/23 however it is recognised levels of these fees are not consistent year on year, as the performance varies and is specific to each investment.

-• Transaction and Entry costs - there were no transactions costs paid directly by the Fund in either year, however there was an Entry (equalisation) fee paid related to a new investment in a Residential property fund.
+• Transaction and Entry costs - there were no transactions costs paid directly by the Fund in either year, however there was an Entry (equalisation) fee paid related to a new investment in a Residential property fund during 2021/22.